annotation/stam-tools/docs/fromxml.md

 skip_if_missing = true
 ```

 Another common situation is to convert what was text in the XML to an annotation value on the resource (e.g. metadata).
-The variable ``text`` can be used for this inside a template:
+The variable ``$.`` can be used for this inside a template:

 ```toml
 [[elements]]